webdragon63/Eclipse_C2/README.md

 ## Features
 - User-defined IP and port for the C2 server.
 - Supports Scripted-Web-Dlivery method.
-- Supports C-based reverse shell beacon for Linux and windows both.
+- Supports C-based reverse shell beacon for Linux and Windows both.
 - Automatic forwarding of client connections to Netcat listeners.
 - Support for interactive reverse shell execution.
 - Uses normal "gnome-terminal" to launch Netcat listeners.